 “Fees” means the remuneration specified in the Information Product Fee Schedule, or otherwise announced in writing (including by email), which is charged to and payable by the Contracting Party in accordance with the provisions of the Agreement.

-“Index Creation” means the Use of Information for the calculation of 1 (one) or more indices.
+“Index Creation” means the creation of an Original Created Work, whereby Information, including Information that pertains to a single security, index or instrument, is Used for the calculation of 1 (one) or more indices.
+Euronext reserves the right to determine at its reasonable discretion whether the Use of Information shall be considered Index Creation.

 “Index Provider Service” means Index Creation on behalf of a third party where some or all of the Intellectual Property Rights of whatsoever nature in such index shall be and remain vested in that third party or its licensors.